 Date of birth

-2009 - 2014: Aarons spends the bulk of his youth career at Luton Town’s academy, developing initially as a midfielder, his physical attributes later helping him to be a modern full-back.
+He spent the bulk of his youth career at Luton Town’s academy, developing initially as a midfielder, his physical attributes later helping him to be a modern full-back.

-At the age of 14, Aarons chooses to leave Luton in favour of one-on-one after school training sessions with Saul Isaksson-Hurst, who had coached at youth level for Tottenham Hotspur and Chelsea.
+At the age of 14, Aarons chose to leave Luton in favour of one-on-one after school training sessions with Saul Isaksson-Hurst, who had coached at youth level for Tottenham Hotspur and Chelsea.

-He made his debut in the Carabao Cup against Stevenage in August and scores his first goal for the club two weeks later in a 3-1 Carabao Cup win over Cardiff City.
+He made his debut in the Carabao Cup against Stevenage in August and scored his first goal for the club two weeks later in a 3-1 Carabao Cup win over Cardiff City.

 March saw accolades rolling in - Aarons earning a place in the 2018-19 Championship Team of the Season and winning the EFL Young Player of the Season award.

-Following promotion to the Premier League, Aarons makes the natural next step on international duty, advancing to England’s Under-21s age group to feature in their 2021 U21 Euro qualifiers.
+Following promotion to the Premier League, Aarons made the natural next step on international duty, advancing to England’s Under-21s age group to feature in their 2021 U21 Euro qualifiers.

 In June 2020, Max was one of 100 players worldwide to be nominated for the Golden Boy Award.